 The data from the first phase of the survey (excluding those that may reveal the identity of the respondents) can be accessed here.
 A presentation that provides an overview of some of the results can be accessed here.

 In Phase II of our survey, we have decided to expand the scope of the survey to include researchers from any discipline and any institution located in India.
 The sampling approach for Phase II is therefore different from that in Phase I; we are using a single open web link for collecting responses.
+This link has been sent to various Indian academic/ research institutions; and also shared on social media and through personal contacts.
 Although the survey instrument is essentially the same as the one used in Phase I, we have made slight modifications to accommodate more disciplines and also to correct some errors observed in the questionnaire used in Phase I.

 Phase II of our Open Science Survey is currently underway, and all researchers working in institutions located in India are invited to participate in it.
 The survey link may be accessed here.